IBMDeveloperMEA/IJourneyToLowCode-NoCodeApplicationSecurity/README.md

 ## How to get your participation certificate

+You will receive your certificate after attending the live wokshops.
 To get your participation certificate email asna.javed1@ibm.com with the following info:

 - First Name
 - Last Name
 - Email ID you used to create your cloud account
 - Email ID you used to attend the live workshop on crowdcast.

+Certificates will be given within two weeks of end of series.